ondiiik/meteoink/README.md

 All files from this folder shall be copied into board.
-For this purpose REPL based file access engine such as [ampy](https://techtutorialsx.com/2017/06/04/esp32-esp8266-micropython-uploading-files-to-the-file-system/) or [thonny IDE](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/) which can be also used for flashing of Micropython firmware.
+For this purpose REPL based file access engine such as [ampy](https://techtutorialsx.com/2017/06/04/esp32-esp8266-micropython-uploading-files-to-the-file-system/) or [thonny IDE](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/) can be used for writing files into file system.
+Just keep in mind that you shall be disconnected from console otherwise this tools will not work properly.

 ## Configuration - first run